pulse99r/react-list-exercise/README.md

 ## Directions:
 - Fork this repo
 - `npm install`
+- to run the webpage use `npm run dev`

 Use the data below to build the component below with React: